Data Capture

 Choose the Right Methods

-• Manual Data Entry: While simple, manual data entry is prone to errors and time-consuming.
+• Manual Data Entry: While often simple, manual data entry is prone to errors and time-consuming.

 • Barcode Scanning: Efficient for capturing large volumes of data, especially in inventory and logistics.